Performance Racing Network

-PRN first began airing the NASCAR events at Charlotte Motor Speedway (Coca-Cola 600, the fall race, but not the NASCAR All-Star Race).
+PRN first began airing the NASCAR events at Charlotte Motor Speedway (including the Coca-Cola 600, the fall race, but not the NASCAR All-Star Race).
 After SMI acquired additional tracks, the network began airing the events at Atlanta, Austin (managed by SMI for the NASCAR event), Bristol, Dover, Kentucky, Las Vegas, Nashville, New Hampshire, Sonoma and Texas tracks as well.
-Since 2004, PRN also airs the NASCAR weekend at the Indianapolis Motor Speedway, through a joint production with the IMS Radio Network.
+Starting in 2004, PRN has also aired the NASCAR weekend at the Indianapolis Motor Speedway through a joint production with the IMS Radio Network.

-Other NASCAR events (those operated by International Speedway Corporation (ISC), Curtis Francois and the Mattioli family), are broadcast by ISC-owned Motor Racing Network (MRN).
-On most occasions, PRN and MRN share the same radio affiliates, in order to broadcast a complete NASCAR schedule.
-The only exception is if one station in the same market is a full-time Shell INDYCAR radio affiliate, where the INDYCAR Radio affiliate has first right of refusal, and the Indianapolis races may belong to the IMS station if they oblige.
+Other NASCAR events (those operated by NASCAR itself following the absorption of International Speedway Corporation (ISC), Curtis Francois and the Mattioli family), are broadcast by NASCAR-owned Motor Racing Network (MRN).
+On most occasions, PRN and MRN share the same radio affiliates in order to broadcast a complete NASCAR schedule.
+The only exception is if one station in the same market is a full-time NTT IndyCar Series radio affiliate, where the INDYCAR Radio affiliate has first right of refusal, and the Indianapolis races may belong to the IMS station if they oblige.

+PRN and MRN, as of 2025, also collaborate as the NASCAR Racing Network to carry all NASCAR Craftsman Truck Series events, with distribution handled by MRN.

-All PRN shows with the exception of all race broadcasts, the pre, and post race shows originate from Performance Racing Network's studios at Charlotte Motor Speedway.
+All PRN shows with the exception of all race broadcasts and the pre and post race shows originate from Performance Racing Network's studios at Charlotte Motor Speedway.

 All PRN race broadcasts are available via Sirius XM NASCAR Radio.
 Fast Talk is also carried on Sirius XM NASCAR Radio on Wednesdays at 10:00 p.m. eastern time.
 Fast Talk, the O'Reilly Pit Reporters and Garage Pass can all be heard online at PRN's website.